Francis Mackenzie, 1st Baron Seaforth: Family

-In 1782, Mackenzie entered matrimony with Mary Proby, the daughter of The Very Rev Baptist Proby, who served as the 7th Dean of Lichfield and Mary Russel.
-Mary was the niece of John Proby, 1st Baron Carysfort and sister of Rev. Charles Proby.
+In 1782, Mackenzie married Mary Proby, the daughter of The Very Rev Baptist Proby who had served as the 7th Dean of Lichfield, and of Mary Russel.
+Mary Proby was the niece of John Proby, 1st Baron Carysfort and the sister of Rev. Charles Proby.

-Francis's four legitimate sons all predeceased him as predicted by the Brahan Seer.
+Francis's four legitimate sons all predeceased him, as had been predicted by the Brahan Seer.